These sourdough tortillas use a long fermentation process, which is better for your health and lends some amazing flavor!

 Of course it’s more of a treat than an everyday thing.
 But you might be surprised by how often you’re willing to make these once you try them!

-This is a great recipe to introduce you to the world of sourdough because it only requires 1 rise time, and you don’t have to worry about your bread rising perfectly.
+This is a great recipe if you’re a beginner sourdough baker because it only requires 1 rise time since it’s a flat bread.
+Thus you don’t have to worry about your bread rising perfectly.

 Okay, let’s dive in and make them!